ixiaopan/blog/content/post/bias-variance-dilemma.md

-When you learn more about machine learning, you must  hear people talking about high bias or high variance something like that.
-What does they mean by 'high bias' or 'high variance'?
+When you learn more about machine learning, you must  hear people talking about high bias, high variance or something like that.
+What do they mean by 'high bias' or 'high variance'?